About the Boys & Girls Clubs of the Sun Corridor

 elementary schools and Villago Middle School.
 Like the other three, the new club focused on the Boys & Girls Clubs’ five-part focus areas of leadership development, recreation, health, education and the arts.

 The 2015 soccer season was its 14th, with more than 720 kids participating on 60 teams.
+At the end of 2024 after school program McCartney Ranch Branch members and staff were consolidated into the Nap Lawrence Branch site.

 2016 — In an effort to provide programming for teens, the Boys & Girls Clubs opened its newest club, The Lounge, in the Vista Grande Library, offering a place for high school students to take part in after-school activities.